-- Individuals in areas who generally have fire extinguisher usage will be properly trained annually with online training, in-person training, and hands-on training as necessary, in correspondence with respective safety management plans.
+- I Individuals in areas who generally have fire extinguisher usage will be properly trained annually with online training, in-person training, and hands-on training as necessary, in correspondence with respective safety management plans.

-• Proper training includes the PASS method.

-• Individuals or areas of fire extinguisher usage includes: Science Professors,
+- Proper training includes the PASS method. - Individuals or areas of fire extinguisher usage includes: Science Professors,

-Maintenance workers, Custodial workers, Grounds workers, Security workers,

-Dormitory Supervisors, Resident Assistants, ECLC workers,
+Maintenance workers, Custodial workers, Grounds workers, Security workers, Dormitory Supervisors, Resident Assistants, ECLC workers, Events workers.

-Events workers.

-- Class A extinguisher: ordinary combustibles, such as wood, paper, some plastics, and textiles. - Class B extinguisher: flammable liquid and gas fires such as oil, gasoline, etc. - Class C extinguisher: live electrical equipment - Class D extinguisher: combustible metals, such as magnesium, sodium, etc.

-- Class K extinguisher: cooking media (fats, grease, and oils) in commercial cooking sites such as restaurants.
+- Class A: ordinary combustibles, such as wood, paper, some plastics, and textiles.
+(75 feet or less travel) - Class B: flammable liquid and gas fires such as oil, gasoline, etc. (30 to 50 feet or less travel) - Class C: live electrical equipment (travel rating as part of an ABC extinguisher) - Class D: combustible metals, such as magnesium, sodium, etc. (75 feet or less travel) - Class K: cooking media (fats, grease, and oils) in commercial cooking sites such as restaurants.
+(30 feet or less travel)